Pre-Columbian peoples

 Spanish settlers and European immigrants

-In the 16th and 17th centuries it was mainly Spanish men who landed and mingled with the local population.
-Following the indigenous genocide, the lands were successively occupied by immigrants dreaming of the New World.
-Argentina experienced a very strong wave of immigration in the mid 19th century.
-In fact, from 1860 onwards, Europeans arrived en masse via the Río de la Plata: at least 4 million immigrants, mainly Italians, Spaniards, Germans, Russians, French Basques, Poles, Ukrainians, English, Irish, Swiss, Croats, Dutch, Czechs, Lebanese, Syrians...
+In the 16th and 17th centuries, it was mainly Spanish men who landed and mingled with the local population.
+Following the indigenous genocide, the land was successively occupied by immigrants dreaming of the New World.
+Argentina experienced a massive wave of immigration in the mid-19th century.
+From 1860 onwards, Europeans arrived en masse via the Río de la Plata: at least 4 million immigrants, mainly Italians, Spaniards, Germans, Russians, French Basques, Poles, Russians, Ukrainians, English, Irish, Swiss, Croatians, Dutch, Czechs, Lebanese, Syrians...
 They settled permanently between 1870 and 1930.
-Argentina then became one of the fastest growing countries in the world.
-The Europeans colonized the pampas and the tropical lands of the Northeast, but many stayed in Buenos Aires, which saw its population grow from 120,000 in 1850 to 1.5 million in 1914.
-Argentina's demographic behaviour is close to that of the industrially developed countries of the northern hemisphere, while more than 86% of its population is urban.
-Many Jews, fleeing the pogroms, settled in Argentine Mesopotamia and established agricultural communities.
-They built houses and cooperatives, erected synagogues, and built schools and libraries.
-In the 1940s, it was the turn of Jews fleeing Nazi Germany to join their co-religionists in other cities in the region.
-In Patagonia, there are a few particular settler communities.
-First of all, the Welsh were among the first European settlers to settle in the province of Chubut, as early as 1865.
-The reasons for this immigration are mainly historical and cultural: at the time, the Welsh felt threatened and feared that their community and customs would disappear in the face of British domination.
-They therefore decided to settle overseas to preserve their identity and culture.
-They settled on the Atlantic coast and founded the cities of Puerto Madryn and Rawson.
-The expansion of the Welsh did not stop there, as they continued to invest the southern territories as far as the Andes: they also founded Esquel and Trevelín.
-Finally, although Argentina is very often seen as a land of asylum for former Nazis on the run, the first wave of German immigration to Patagonia dates back to the middle of the 19th century.
-The census of Buenos Aires in 1853 counted no less than 2,000 Germans.
-In addition, after World War II thousands of German officers landed in Argentina.
-Many of them knew that they would be tried for their crimes and actions.
+Argentina became one of the fastest-growing countries in the world.
+Europeans colonized the pampas and tropical lands of the northeast, but many remained in Buenos Aires, which saw its population rise from 120,000 in 1850 to 1.5 million in 1914.
+Argentina's demographic behavior is close to that of the industrially developed countries of the Northern Hemisphere, while over 86% of its population is urban.
+Many Jews, fleeing the pogroms of the time, settled in Argentine Mesopotamia and founded farming communities.
+They built houses and cooperatives, erected synagogues, schools and libraries.
+In the 1940s, it was the turn of Jews fleeing Nazi Germany to join their co-religionists in other towns in the region.
+Patagonia has a number of distinctive settler communities.
+Firstly, the Welsh were among the first European settlers in the province of Chubut, as early as 1865.
+The reasons for this immigration were mainly historical and cultural: at the time, the Welsh felt threatened and feared that their community and customs would disappear in the face of British domination.
+This is why they decided to move overseas to preserve their identity and culture.
+They settled on the Atlantic coast, founding the towns of Puerto Madryn and Rawson.
+The expansion of the Welsh did not stop there, however, as they continued to invest in southern territories as far south as the Andes: they also founded Esquel and Trevelín.
+Finally, although Argentina is often perceived as a safe haven for former Nazis on the run, the first wave of German immigration to Patagonia dates back to the mid-19th century.
+The Buenos Aires census of 1853 counted no fewer than 2,000 Germans.
+What's more, after the Second World War, thousands of German officers landed in Argentina.
+Many of them knew they would be tried for their crimes and actions.
 So they wanted to escape as far away as possible.
-Why choose Argentina?
+Why Argentina?
 Spain, Italy and Germany, all three allies, already had immigrant communities in Argentina, which facilitated their integration.
-In addition, the then president Juan Perón helped several war criminals to settle in his country.
+What's more, the president at the time, Juan Perón, helped several war criminals to settle in his country.

 Argentinean Castilian